spdx/spdx-spec/docs/histroy.md

 specifications, and capabilities to address this area.
 The first published work was a version 1.0 specification in August of 2011; followed by 1.1 version a year later; a 1.2 version in October 2013; a 2.0 version in 2015; and 2.1 version in 2016.
-The 2.1 version of SPDX was published through the Linux Foundation’s new Joint Development Foundation and sent to ISO under the Publicly Available Standard (PAS) process with it eventually being republished as “ISO/IEC 5962:2021 - Information technology — SPDX®” in 2021.
+The 2.2 version of the specification was published in 2020 to address the required SBOM minimum elements.
+The 2.2.1 version of SPDX specification was published through the Linux
+Foundation’s new Joint Development Foundation and sent to ISO under the Publicly Available Standard (PAS) process with it eventually being republished as “ISO/IEC 5962:2021 - Information technology — SPDX®” in 2021.